 She knew it was a lot to take on, but she also knew it would be worth it.
 After beginning her program, she said, "I couldn't be happier with myself.
 I can't wait to finish my degree in business administration."

 When you pose the question of what to do with a business management degree, the MBA packs a solid punch in providing you with access to diverse industries in a wealth of professional roles.
-SNHU's online MBA program will position you to play a vital part in reshaping organizations, creating sustainability in small businesses and accelerating your climb up the corporate ladder.
+An MBA program will position you to play a vital part in reshaping organizations, creating sustainability in small businesses and accelerating your climb up the corporate ladder.

-Pantelakos spent most of her career in the nonprofit sector, and has served as a volunteer on boards of directors for charitable organization.
+Pantelakos spent most of her career in the nonprofit sector and has served as a volunteer on boards of directors for charitable organization.
 "My experiences and education have served me well in those capacities," she said.
 "I encourage everyone to continue their education and find a way to make a difference in the world and help others."

 What difference could you make in the world with an online MBA?

 In today's ever-changing marketplace, top managers lead the way through their ability to pivot and apply cutting-edge project and people skills to meet organizational needs, regardless of the challenges that come their way.
-You'll learn to effectively manage people and projects with SNHU's online master's in management degree, and will possess the abilities that foster flexibility, responsiveness and resilience as a leader and within the groups you manage.
+You'll learn to effectively manage people and projects with a master's in management degree, and will possess the abilities that foster flexibility, responsiveness and resilience as a leader and within the groups you manage.

 From critical thinking, data analysis and ethical reasoning to effective verbal, written, presentation and technical communication skills - as well as brand and mission evaluation and understanding and articulating the importance of business metrics, performance data and financial analysis - you'll be ready to lead in a manner that garners appreciation and positions you for continued success throughout your career.
-It all starts with an online master's in management.
+It all starts with a master's in management.

-As an online master's in management student, you'll gain a solid foundation in the core business principles you'll need to succeed, coupled with a focus in healthcare and how the two intertwine.
+As an online master's in management student, you'll gain a solid foundation in the core business principles you'll need to succeed, coupled with a focus on healthcare and how the two intertwine.
 As a result, you'll be ready to lead in any organization, but you'll have a leg up in healthcare management.

-According to the BLS, there's an ever-growing demand for emergency management directors, with an anticipated 18 percent in healthcare and 22 percent in the professional sector by 2022.
+According to the BLS, there's an ever-growing demand for emergency management directors, with an anticipated 6 percent expected growth by 2024.*